Nixotica/TMOpenMatchMakingBot/README.md

 11. Go to the server with the bot added to it, and try running some commands.
 Now you can either use it or continue to develop this bot.
 Enjoy!

 12. To stop running the bot, you should run `docker-compose stop` from the same directory (in a separate terminal instance if your logs are being output to the first instance), which will run through the necessary tear-down steps to remove queues from the discord server channels, etc.

+### Windows development differences

+There's a minor change to the `docker-compose.yaml` file that needs to be made if you're running on windows.
+Instead of `0.0.0.0` for the localhost definition, use `127.0.0.1` for both.

 ## Testing